Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

 A colony is a complex organism of tens of thousands of bees.
-The sophisticated behaviors that occur within the beehive are not always evident during an inspection.
-It is often a gradual trend, rather than a rapid change, that will act as a clue for the beekeeper that something is amiss.
+The sophisticated behaviors occurring within the beehive are not always evident during an inspection.
+It is often a gradual trend, rather than a rapid change, that will provide the clue to the beekeeper that something is amiss.

 One of the early decisions you should make when setting out as a new beekeeper is at what level you wish to track your bees.
 If you have more than one hive, which is highly recommended, you will be tempted to track by hive.
 Many beekeepers do this by assigning an identifier to each hive.

 However, this approach can be a missed opportunity.
-It isn't at all uncommon to move queens between hives.
+It isn't particularly uncommon to move queens between hives.
 It's worth reflecting on what you are recording.
-You are not interested in the performance of the hive - but the performance of a colony, including the queen.
+You are not interested in the performance of the hive (a place where the bees live) - but the performance of a colony (the group of bees), including the queen.

 For each inspection, record situational and environmental information (temperature, humidity, etc), including date, weather conditions and so on.

-At each inspection make an estimate of brood counts, in its various phases.
-These can be estimated rather quickly once the beekeeper has a reasonable sense of "cells per inch", across the frame.
+At each inspection estimate brood counts, in its various phases.
+This can be done rather quickly once the beekeeper has a reasonable sense of "cells per inch", across the frame.

 Track the number of eggs, uncapped larvae and capped brood.
 This can uncover small changes in the pace with which the queen is laying.
 For example, if she is laying at a reasonably constant pace, the ration of uncapped larvae to eggs should be roughly 2:1 (since eggs take three days to hatch into larvae and larvae are uncapped for six days).
 If the ratio of larvae to eggs decreases then, that might suggest she has increased her egg-laying pace.